MySQL HeatWave User Guide

 error occurs and data is not loaded.

-The following example loads a table manually from a glob
+The following example uses a glob pattern specified with

 parameters.
 If any of the specified files in the pattern